vggls/medical_xai/README.md

      <img src="https://github.com/vggls/medical_xai/assets/55101427/4db4bbf0-149d-477e-9067-22378c4abb9f.png" height="150" width="500" />
    </p>

-We conduct the following experiment to further explore the relationship between HAAS and the medical data of this study: For Cifar10, STL10 and Imagenette we train a loop of 16 VGG19 models, configured over a variety of training batch size, learning rate, scheduler and weight decay (see in the text for more details), in order to track the HiResCAM HAAS scores range.
+We conduct the following experiment to further explore the relationship between HAAS and the medical data of this study:
+For Cifar10, STL10 and Imagenette we train a loop of 16 VGG19 models, configured over a variety of training batch size, learning rate, scheduler and weight decay (see in the text for more details), in order to track the HiResCAM HAAS scores range.
-The maximum and minimum HAAS values are included in the following table, accompanied with the respective mean AUC score of the model.
+The maximum and minimum HAAS values are reported in the following table, accompanied with the respective mean AUC score of the model.

 <p align="center">
      <img src="https://github.com/vggls/medical_xai/assets/55101427/e2e30f4c-4580-4e06-936f-58e8c0821e20.png" height="120" width="350" />